-A. Each player that arrives for the game will be required to play two innings of defensive (six defensive outs).
+- A. Each player that arrives for the game will be required to play two innings of defense (six defensive outs).
 Penalty will be forfeiture of game.
 EXCEPTION: Unless late arrivals to the game arrive after the 4th inning.

 8. In the first five innings, after a team has scored its fifth run, this shall complete that half-inning regardless of the number of outs to be made.
 EXCEPTION: If the last batter up hits a home run over the fence and the home run results in more than five runs scoring for the inning, then all runners scoring that inning will count.
 Otherwise, once the fifth run touches home plate the inning is over.

 9. Pitchers may pitch a MAXIMUM of two innings per game, three innings per day, and nine innings per week.
 One pitch thrown in an inning constitutes an inning pitched.
 40-hour rest required if a pitcher pitches three innings in one day.

 10. Runner may steal bases.
 (Refer to PONY rulebook)

 A. NO runner from third may steal home, or advance from third unless forced to advance because of a walk, the batter hits a fair ball or a foul ball is caught.

 B. A player becomes “a runner at third base” when the defense prevents his advance.

 11. The re-entry rule can be used.(Refer to PONY rulebook.)

 13. If there is “A Play at Home Plate” the runner MUST slide or he/she is out.